This guide was updated in June 2024.

 The one and only Ruby's (Scott Lynch)

-The most absolute iconic spot to enjoy a drink on the boardwalk while basking in the sun (or inside hiding from the sun), is at the family owned and operated Ruby's Bar & Grill, which has been slaking the thirst of beachgoers since 1972 (and before it became Ruby's, as the Hebrew National Deli and Bar, which opened in 1934).
+The most iconic spot to enjoy a drink on the boardwalk while basking in the sun (or inside hiding from the sun) is at the family owned and operated Ruby's Bar & Grill, which has been slaking the thirst of beachgoers since 1972 (and before that, as the Hebrew National Deli and Bar, which opened in 1934).
 This is the best beach dive bar in town.

 Freak Bar